 Component #4: Sugar Solution

 This is the liquid part of ice cream.
-It’s in this solution (also called the matrix) that the ice crystals and fat globules (solids) and the air bubbles (gas) are suspended.
+It’s in this sugar solution (also called the matrix) that the solid ice crystals and fat globules and the gaseous air bubbles are suspended.

-But what does it consist of?
-Well essentially there are 3 elements: water, sugars and proteins.
+But what does this sugar solution consist of?
+Essentially there are 3 elements: water, sugars and proteins.
 Let’s look at each in turn...

 Water in the sugar solution

 As we already know, the water in ice cream comes from the milk and cream.
 Some of this water freezes into solid ice crystals.
 But some of it will remain in a liquid state even at 0°F (-18 °C).

 But if water freezes at 32°F (0 °C), how can this be?
 Well, when sugar is dissolved in water it lowers the freezing point of that water.
 And the more sugar there is, the more concentrated the sugar solution and the lower the freezing point.

 The initial concentration of sugar in the water does allow ice crystals to form.
 But as those ice crystals grow, there’s less unfrozen, free flowing water, so the concentration of sugar in that remaining water increases.